teuben/dc2019/scripts4paper/bloopers.md

 will normally get a  *noise-flat* **.image** and *flux-flat* **.image.pbcor** file, but especially in cases like feather and ssc, one has to be careful when and where the PB is applied.

+## too many open files

+Can happen if you have large mosaics (e.g. our LMC)

 ## CASA bugs